TeoIlie/TeoIlie.github.io/README.md

 Resource: https://medium.com/swlh/how-to-deploy-an-angular-app-to-github-pages-without-using-any-libraries-step-by-step-guide-cfe96fb0c879

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.1, and currently runs version 19.2.5.
+GenAI tools were used sparingly for development (because let's face it right, they're epic 🚀)

 **Notes on Gif generation**